 Q: How can I participate?

 A: Any educator is welcome to submit their ideas through an online application process to be considered to attend summits.
-ASCD and the U.S. Department of Education work closely with supporting organizations to notify educators about Summit opportunities.
+The Teach to Lead team works closely with supporting organizations to notify educators about Summit opportunities.
 Every application must propose a potential team to participate in the Summit of at least two and up to five members.
 Each team MUST include active classroom teachers and must use teacher leadership opportunities as a strategy for school improvement.

 Q: What kinds of issues do Teach to Lead teams address?